Sashafomak1na/Sashafomak1na/README.md

 ### 👩🏽‍💻 About me :

-I am 20 years old.
+I am 21 years old.
 And I'm a frontend developer

 - 🎓 Completed training and received a diploma at Yandex in the “Web Development” program
 - 👀 My portfolio currently includes Frontend and Backend projects
-- 📶 I focus on learning JS, React
+- 📶 I focus on learning JS, React and Vue
 - 🔒 Getting a higher education as an information security specialist
 - 🤸‍♀️ I am for an active lifestyle
 - 🙋🏽‍♀️ I love people very much and am open to new acquaintances